NoahGdev/iCloud-Generator/README.md

 # iCloud Generator

-## Introduction
+## Introduction ✨

 This Python script automates the generation process of iCloud emails.
-HideMyEmail is a feature of iCloud that allows users to create temporary email addresses for online use, which helps protect their privacy and avoid spam emails.
-However, generating multiple HideMyEmail addresses manually can be a time-consuming and tedious process.
-This script simplifies the process by generating multiple HideMyEmail addresses in one go.
+This is for educational purposes only and you can see the code to try and learn from it.
+If this repo helps you, please leave a ⭐!
+It will really help :)

 All emails generated will be saved in Accounts/Generated.csv